D0men1c0/ISSR_Darkweb/README.md

 ## Results

-These are the results of the cluster analysis produced by BERT on both threads and content.<br> For further graphical analysis (distance between clusters, hierarchy, distribution in space), please consult the html directory: `ShowResultsHTM`.
+These are the results of the cluster analysis produced by BERT on both threads and content.<br> For further graphical analysis (distance between clusters, hierarchy, distribution in space), please consult the html directory: `ShowResultsHTML`.

 Dread Thread: